timo/zasim/docs/index.rst

   - Show different types of histograms.
   - Compare different runs of cellular automatons.
   - Manipulate cellular space through UI or code.
-  - It runs fast, but developing fast cellular automatons is simple.
+  - It runs fast, but developing new cellular automatons is simple.

 Contents: